Larsonix/WellCrafted/README.md

 # WellCrafted Plugin (ExileCore2 / PoE2)

-A Path of Exile 2 plugin for ExileCore2 that helps evaluate **Well of Souls** choices for waystones.
+A plugin for ExileCore2 that helps evaluate **Well of Souls** choices for waystones.
 It maps visible modifiers → hidden outcomes, scores them using user profiles, and renders an overlay to make crafting decisions easier.
 Automation to come (hopefully).